in Schofield, WI • 2026 Buying Guide

 Key considerations for buying a investment property in Schofield include: Calculate cap rate, cash-on-cash return, and cash flow; Factor in realistic vacancy rates (typically 5-8%); Budget for property management (10% of rent) even if self-managing.
 Also watch for red flags like Seller won't provide actual expense records and Deferred maintenance that will need immediate attention.

-Homes in Schofield currently spend an average of 72 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Schofield currently spend an average of 3 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

-With a median price of $245K and homes spending an average of 72 days on market, Schofield is currently a seller's market.
-There's currently 1.4 months of inventory available.
+With a median price of $242K and homes spending an average of 3 days on market, Schofield is currently a buyer's market.
+There's currently 9.0 months of inventory available.

 Investment property returns come from both cash flow and appreciation.
 In high-growth markets, prioritize appreciation; in stable markets, focus on cash flow.
 The best investments often offer both.